Clock Tower, Faisalabad

 During festivals of Eid and Independence Day of Pakistan, the mayor (nazim) of Faisalabad delivers a speech at this site and hangs the flag at full mast.

 Significance in the History of Faisalabad

 Clock Tower or Ghanta Ghar is the most recognized building of Faisalabad.
 It is not only the center of the city, it is also the center of all the activities that happen in the city.
 During election season, each political party tries to hold rallies at this spot.
 The same is done for all political demonstrations.
-The central rally of Eid Milad Nnabi religious festival and the biggest procession of Moharram (annual religious event) is also held at Ghanta Ghar each year.
+The central rally of Juloos-e-Muhammadi religious festival and the biggest procession of Moharram (annual religious event) is also held at Ghanta Ghar each year.

 The importance of this iconic tower is so much that one of the leading Pakistani judges of the 1960s, Muhammad Rustam Kayani famously drew a parallel between the presidential system of General Ayub Khan and this clock tower because like Ghanta Ghar which is visible throughout the city, the presidential system of General Ayub made him of equal prominence.